ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 ### {XML}'s and {RCurl}'s fate

-At rOpenSci, we've [recommended against](https://devguide.ropensci.org/building.html#recommended-scaffolding) using the unmaintained XML and RCurl packages for a long time.
+At rOpenSci, we've [recommended](https://devguide.ropensci.org/building.html#recommended-scaffolding) using more actively maintained packages (like xml2 and crul or curl) rather than the unmaintained XML and RCurl packages for a long time.
 It seems the CRAN team is now [looking for new maintainers for them](https://mastodon.social/@henrikbengtsson/110186925898457474).
 See also the [relevant thread](https://github.com/RConsortium/r-repositories-wg/issues/26) of the R Consortium's repositories working group.
-This piece of news is at least one more reason to move your package away from XML and RCurl when you can!
+This last item suggests that maintenance of these packages may be moving towards graceful deprecation, and is another reason to move your package away from XML and RCurl when you can!

 ### Reminder about spatial packages' retirement (rgdal, maptools, and rgeos)